 The court later lifted the second hold at about 9 p.m.
 CST (0300 GMT), after which his attorneys immediately filed a petition for another stay.

 The Supreme Court offered no explanation for any of the three orders it issued in the case on Thursday.

-Arthur was the 12th person executed this year in the United States and the first in Alabama, the Death Penalty Information Center said.
+If Smith is put to death, he would be the 20th person executed in the United States this year and the second in Alabama, according to the non-profit Death Penalty Information Center.

 The Supreme Court granted a last-minute hold to stop Alabama carrying out another man’s death sentence a month ago.
 Justices also did not give a reason for the stay of execution in that case.

 Alabama’s death penalty process is under scrutiny after the high court ruled in January that a similar death penalty law in Florida gave too much discretion to judges.